Kanchenjunga Trek

 Kanchenjunga trek itinerary details

 Our Kanchenjunga base camp (KBC) trek is a classical trek with 22 days itinerary compared to most walks in the region.
-The particular Kanchenjunga base camp trek route is designed for world travelers to get a detailed travel plan for base camp hiking.
+This particular Kanchenjunga base camp trek route is designed for world travelers to get a detailed travel plan for base camp hiking.

 However, travelers who wish to explore the Kanchenjunga circuit trek route quickly but are walking with limited time wise than ask us for a tailor-made itinerary.

 1 Day Arrival at Kathmandu valley.
-Kathmandu city – World Heritage sites seeing (1,348m), 3-4 hours.
+See the World Heritage sites (1,348m), 3-4 hours.

-Arrival in Kathmandu, Tribhuwan International Airport, we will receive you with a private vehicle and transfer you to the hotel in Kathmandu.
+Arrival in Kathmandu, Tribhuvan International Airport, we will receive you with a private vehicle and transfer you to the hotel in Kathmandu.
 All aspects of gear and conditions are discussed to make sure you’re fully prepared for the trip, and any last-minute questions are answered.

 After lunch, we explore this medieval capital city of Kathmandu with professional guide Ammar Raj Guni.
 We visit Boudhanath, also known as Little Tibet.
 We visit Pashupatinath, a holy temple of Hindus where the cremation takes place by the holy river Bagmati.